bashawhm/7HRL/README.md

 # 7HRL
-My 7 Hour Rogue Like
+My 7 Hour Rogue Like:
+    The Golden Toilet 2: The Quest for the Goldest Toilet!